 - Emotional distress and PTSD

 Valuing damages for losses like pain and suffering and disfigurement can be tricky.
 An insurance company may offer low estimates of these non-financial damages.
 An experienced dog bite lawyer can give you the information you need to make an informed decision about whether to settle your claim.

 If you have been injured by a dog bite, you should contact a reliable dog bite attorney, even if you believe you may have been at fault.
 Often, dog bite victims cannot know what the dog’s owner does–including if the dog has a history of dangerous or aggressive behavior.

-Do not hesitate to reach out to the Houston dog bite lawyers at Brian White & Associates, P.C.
+Do not hesitate to reach out to the Houston dog bite lawyers at Attorney Brian White Personal Injury Lawyers.
 We are available 24/7 for a free case consultation.
 Call today!